hasura/graphql-engine/CONTRIBUTING.md

 - Please make sure there is an issue associated with the work that you're doing.

-- If you're working on an issue, please comment that you are doing so to prevent duplicate work by others also.
+- If you're working on an issue, please comment that you are doing so to prevent duplicate work by others.

 - Squash your commits and refer to the issue using `fix #<issue-no>` or `close #<issue-no>` in the commit message, at the end.
   For example: `resolve answers to everything (fix #42)` or `resolve answers to everything, fix #42`